 Chicken Broth for Dogs?

-To answer the question, can dogs have chicken broth?
+To answer the question, can dogs have chicken bone broth?
 Simply put, yes.
 Provided that you are giving your dog a healthy broth, there is no reason to believe that it will do her any harm.

 There are a few reasons you may want to consider giving chicken broth to your dog.
 The first is if you suspect that your dog is dehydrated.

-Daily Puppy clarifies that since chicken broth is essentially chicken-flavored water, and since dogs love the taste of chicken, that by giving them chicken broth you may help hydrate your pup and aid in stopping any diarrhea she may be experiencing.
+Daily Puppy clarifies that since chicken bone broth is essentially chicken-flavored water, and since dogs love the taste of chicken, that by giving them chicken broth you may help hydrate your pup and aid in stopping any diarrhea she may be experiencing.

 The site cautions, however, that a dog needs only about 250mg of sodium each day.
 As many purchased pre-made chicken broths contain considerably more sodium than what a dog needs, you are advised to make your own or find a broth where no salt is added.